 The epitaph on his grave in Heraklion consists of his own words: "I hope for nothing, I fear nothing, I am free"

-The visit starts with a 20 minute documentary screening (available in seven languages –just ask the person in the counter) on life and work of Nikos Kazantzakis.
+The visit starts with a 20-minute documentary screening (available in seven languages –just ask the person at the counter) on the life and work of Nikos Kazantzakis.
 Your experience will be enriched with interactive audiovisual displays, including scenes from films that were based on Kazantzakis books (‘Τhe Last Τemptation’ and ‘Christ recrucified’).

 At the end of the visit, remember to take a look into the souvenir shop where you will also find the books of Nikos Kazantzakis in various languages.

 It is worth buying even something little, just to support this important self-funded Museum.